New-Vision-2050/Constrix_Base/modules/form-builder/README.md

 3. **TypeScript Support**: Better type safety and autocompletion
 4. **Form State**: Access to form state like dirty, touched, etc.
 5. **Error Handling**: Improved error handling and validation

+### State Management Approach

+The React Hook Form integration primarily relies on `react-hook-form` for managing field values, validation state, and submission status.
+The `useReactHookForm` hook orchestrates this.
+Additionally:
+- **Props:** Configuration (`FormConfig`), initial data (`editValues`, `recordId`), and callbacks (`onSuccess`, `onError`, `onCancel`) are passed via props.
+- **Internal State:** Component-level state (e.g., within `ReactHookFormBuilder` for loading edit data) might be used for UI-specific concerns.
+- **`useFormStore` (Optional):** If used (check `useReactHookForm` implementation details), this likely serves for cross-form communication or persisting state beyond a single form instance, potentially for complex multi-part flows.
+Clarify its specific role by examining its usage within the hooks.

 ### How React Hook Form Integration Works